mLenehan1/EE402-OOPWithEmbeddedSystems/Assignments/Assignment2/Report/assignment.md

 TempService object is created, using the current sampling frequency value, current "sampleNo" value, and the second command line arguement as the inputs for the constructor.
 The sampleNo value is then incremented, and the TempService object is sent to the server.
-The selected sampling frequency is read in from the server, and the receivedFreq variable is assigned this value.
+At this point the Raspberry Pi LED is toggled on and off again using the provided "BasicLEDExample" code  The selected sampling frequency is read in from the server, and the receivedFreq variable is assigned this value.
 If the received exitCommand value is "N" the thread then waits for the number of milliseconds given by the receivedFreq value times 1000, otherwise the Client